Venzory/Venzory/docs/DOC_INVENTORY.md

 # Documentation Inventory

 **Generated:** November 18, 2025
-**Purpose:** Comprehensive inventory of all Markdown documentation in the RemcuraV2 repository
+**Purpose:** Comprehensive inventory of all Markdown documentation in the Venzory repository
 **Total Documents:** 62

 ---